LDUMINAB, LDUMINALB, LDUMINB, LDUMINLB

 LDUMINBhas no memory ordering requirements.

-For more information about memory ordering semantics see Load-Acquire, Store-Release in the ARMv8-A Architecture Reference Manual.
+For more information about memory ordering semantics see Load-Acquire, Store-Release in the ARM Architecture Reference Manual ARMv8, for ARMv8-A architecture profile.

-For information about memory accesses see Load/Store addressing modes in the ARMv8-A Architecture Reference Manual.
+For information about memory accesses see Load/Store addressing modes in the ARM Architecture Reference Manual ARMv8, for ARMv8-A architecture profile.